 - Win32:Malware-gen by Avast and AVG

 - Gen:Variant.Symmi.2793 by Bitdefender

 - a variant of Win32/Packed.NoobyProtect.P suspicious by ESET

 - W32/SfEngine.A!tr by Fortinet

-Download Removal Toolto remove iTranslator trojanUse our recommended removal tool to uninstall iTranslator trojan.
+Download Removal Toolto scan for iTranslator trojanUse our recommended removal tool to scan for iTranslator trojan.
 Trial version of WiperSoft provides detection of computer threats like iTranslator trojan and assists in its removal for FREE.
 You can delete detected registry entries, files and processes yourself or purchase a full version.

 WiperSoft Review Details WiperSoft (www.wipersoft.com) is a security tool that provides real-time security from potential threats.
 Nowadays, many users tend to download free software from the Intern ...